guirgouveia/go-vuejs-microservices/README.md

 > Remember that if you use minikube, you need to use the [minikube docker daemon](https://minikube.sigs.k8s.io/docs/handbook/pushing/) to build the images.
 Skaffold can do this for you automatically.

+## Getting Started

+This project tests the application using Docker and Skaffold.
+The advantage is that you don't need to install Go or MySQL in your machine.

+Furthermore, if you run with Skaffold, it will create a local CICD pipeline that will automatically rebuild and redeploy the app everytime you change the code.

 ### Running with Docker Compose

 To run the project locally using `Docker Compose` you need to run the following command: